-HESC presents a fascinating insight into rare, vulnerable and endangered animal species and animal conservation efforts at large.
-It offers fun and engaging tours, and other specialised excursions to visitors.
-A range of accommodation options are also available for visitors looking to stay longer.
-This is the ideal base from which to explore the Greater Kruger area.
-Funds raised through all tourism activities directly contribute to our conservation projects.
+HESC presents a fascinating insight into rare, vulnerable and endangered animal species, and animal conservation efforts at large.
+It offers , and other to visitors.
+Funds raised through tourism activities contribute directly to our conservation projects and daily operating costs.

-A visit to HESC is not complete without one of our guided tours on an open safari vehicle.
-Available daily, the two-hour standard tour with a knowledgeable guide gives an overview of the conservation programmes being conducted and a close-up of the various species in our care.
+The two-hour tour with a knowledgeable guide gives an overview of HESC’s conservation programmes and a close-up of the various species in our care.
 Seeing the cheetahs and rhinos is always a highlight.
 Equally popular is the Vulture Restaurant where the vultures descend in their hundreds when food is put out for them.
-Feeding of the birds takes place only during the Cheetah Focus Tour.
-On our standard tours you’ll also see our lions, leopard, various smaller cat species, sable antelope and ground hornbills.
+You’ll also see wild dogs, leopard, sable antelope and our ground hornbill.
 The tour is preceded by an informative video on HESC.
-While you wait for your tour to start, enjoy the cheetahs in the Island Camp in front of the deli.

 Duration: 2 hours